Crdr0122/waywire/Readme.md

 - Only supports generating all the protocols in one generatedModules call, or else external enums and cross protocol calls error
 - If two events can make new objects of each other, the handlers infinitely wrap down
 - Destructors not distinguished out yet, won't actually matter since you should also remember yourself which stuff are destroyed, the internal map shouldn't be relied on
-- There should be a more ergonomic way to put env, so that handlers wont need W() but just IO(), however requests need the env or else they do not have a way to send messages
-  - I can do liftIO in the generated code, but that means I cannot do ask in the handler anymore and have to make handlers in scope of the env passed by connect

 # Example
 ``` haskell